Commonly Asked Beginner’s Questions

 Even if you start out with a fear of heights, you may soon find that you’re climbing to the top of the silks because you feel confident there.
 More than a few aerialists are scared of heights, Because so much prep goes into training they feel comfortable in the air on their apparatus because they’re one hundred percent in control, whereas even ladders may still make them queasy.

 I’m worried that I’ll be terrible at aerials.

 1. Learning aerials is incredibly hard.
 A skilled aerialist will make everything they do look easy–that’s their job.
 However that can make it confusing for you the student, because everything feels hard.
 That’s just how it is.
 If aerials were easy, it wouldn’t be so amazing to watch and you wouldn’t need to come to class.

 2. Aerial class is not a contest.
-Yes, that former gymnast next to you may have a perfect straddle, and you’re just barely hitting 90°, but who cares?
+Yes, the former gymnast next to you may have a perfect straddle, and you’re just barely hitting 90°, but who cares?
 Everyone has different strengths, and learns at a different pace.
 Some people are stronger, some people are bendier, some have the ability to see a trick once and do it.
 If one person has all those things as a beginner?
 Lucky them, but it doesn’t reflect on you.
 If you find you’re just not getting something in class, and are getting frustrated ask your instructor if you can move on and come back to it later.
 Many studios will have an open gym time which is great for practicing those nemesis tricks.

 3. The most important thing to get out of an aerials class is accomplishing your own goals.
 It doesn’t matter what those goals are; to just have fun, to get strong, to learn skills for a performance, just remember why you’re doing what you’re doing, and set reasonable expectations for yourself.